 (iv) learning the rules of our culture or society.

-Because children experience all of these changes differently, Healthy Child Manitoba works with community partners to provide the following programs and supports:
+To support positive development during middle childhood, Manitoba works with community partners to provide the following programs and supports:

 Roots of Empathy

 Roots of Empathy is an evidence-based, bilingual, universal classroom based program for students from kindergarten to Grade 8 which focuses on building capacity of the next generation for caring and compassionate citizenship and parenting.
+At the heart of the program are a neighbourhood infant and parent who visit the classroom every three weeks over the school year.

 Big Brothers and Big Sisters